Dove International: International ventures

-DOVE International leaders have held conferences and training worldwide.

-Church and House Church Planting is one of the focuses of their work.
+Church and house church planting is one of the focuses of their work.
 DOVE International have a significant number of churches in east Africa.

 Publishing

-DOVE International has published 500,000 units of materials in over 70 publications on topics concerning churches, leadership and Christian life.
+DOVE International has published over 50 titles on topics concerning Christian churches, leadership and Christian life.
 The publishing arm has produced materials used by churches and organizations.
-One such ministry training organization is Christian Leaders Institute, which uses DOVE International's materials on House Churches.
+One such ministry training organization is Christian Leaders Institute, which uses DOVE International's materials on house churches.

 Peer Review Membership

 DOVE International is a member of a peer accountability organization called ACEA.
 This organization was founded by C.Peter Wagner, a former professor of Fuller Theological Seminary.